KBerwari/comfyui-huggingface-file-checker/README.md

 ## Caching
-The tool caches parsed metadata in a `.hf_checker_cache.pkl` file in your local directory.
+The tool caches parsed metadata in a `.hf_checker_cache.sqlite` file in your local directory.
 This significantly speeds up subsequent runs when scanning large collections (e.g., 5000+ files).

 - Cache validates by file modification time and size
 - Use `--no-cache` to bypass cache for a single run